hashicorp/vagrant/website/source/docs/cli/box.html.md

 your current Vagrant environment is outdated.
 If the `--global` flag is present, every installed box will be checked for updates.

+This will show the latest version available for the specific provider type, which may be different than the absolute latest version available.

 Checking for updates involves refreshing the metadata associated with a box.
 This generally requires an internet connection.